New England States Committee on Electricity

 Accounting for Energy Efficiency in Load Forecasting and Planning

-NESCOE and the New England states’ sustained efforts to obtain from ISO-NE greater integration of energy efficiency (EE) savings in the regional load forecast and system planning achieved results in 2012 when ISO-NE finalized its first ever EE forecast.
-The forecast reflects projected annual reductions in electric energy use, including peak demand, related to the New England states’ investments in EE measures.
-Specifically, from 2015 through 2021, the forecast estimates that combined spending by the six states on EE programs will be over $5 billion, resulting in an average annual reduction in electricity consumption for the region as a whole of roughly 1,300 gigawatt-hours.
+NESCOE’s and the New England states’ sustained efforts to obtain from ISO-NE greater integration of energy efficiency savings in the regional load forecast and system planning achieved results in 2012 when ISO-NE finalized its first ever energy efficiency forecast.
+The forecast reflects projected annual reductions in electric energy use, including peak demand, related to the New England states’ investments in energy efficiency measures.
+From 2015 through 2021, the forecast estimates that combined spending by the six states on energy efficiency programs will be over $5 billion, resulting in an average annual reduction in electricity consumption for the region of roughly 1,300 gigawatt-hours.
 ISO-NE has reported that this is equal to the amount of energy used on average by more than 160,000 homes.
 Additionally, energy used during peak times is estimated to decrease on average by over 206 megawatts per year over the forecast horizon.

-NESCOE also submitted comments to NERC on a wide range of matters in 2012, including NERC’s proposed Cost Effective Analysis Process and the interpretation of a reliability standard involving the modeling of protection system failures.
-NESCOE will continue to follow NERC standard development in 2013 and NERC-related issues at the FERC with significant resource adequacy and system planning implications for New England consumers.
+NESCOE will continue to follow NERC standards development in 2014 and NERC-related issues at the FERC with significant resource adequacy and system planning implications for New England consumers.

-ISO-NE introduced the SPI in 2010 to evaluate wholesale markets and system planning issues.
-The SPI’s objective, at a high level, is to identify current and emerging risks to the New England power system and markets and to implement integrated solutions at the earliest possible time.
-The specific challenges identified in the SPI were:
+ISO-NE introduced its Strategic Planning Initiative in 2010, calling for the evaluation of wholesale markets and system planning issues.
+At a high level, ISO-NE identified then current and emerging risks to the New England power system and markets and indicated its intent to implement integrated solutions at the earliest possible time.
+The specific challenges ISO-NE identified were:

 - Resource performance and flexibility